Judiciary of Portugal: Military courts

 Until 2003, Portugal had a system of permanent military courts that dealt with the military justice, which constituted a separate jurisdiction.
 The superior body of this order of courts was the Supreme Military Court (Supremo Tribunal Militar) in Lisbon.
 As lower instance courts of military justice, several territorial military courts and the Naval Military Court also existed.

 With the approval of the new Portuguese Code of Military Justice on 15 November 2003, the permanent military courts were disbanded, ceasing to exist during the time of peace.
 In time of peace, the military crimes or the crimes committed by military personnel are now judged in the criminal sections of the common Judicial courts.
-For the propose of military justice, there are four military judges (one for each branch of the Armed Forces and the other for the National Republican Guard) in each of the following courts: the Supreme Court of Justice, the Relação of Lisbon and the Relação of Oporto.
+For the propose of military justice, there are four military judges (one for each branch of the Armed Forces and the other for the National Republican Guard) in each of the following courts: the Supreme Court of Justice, the Relação of Lisbon and the Relação of Porto.

 However, in times of war, separate military courts can be re-established.
 These can be ordinary or extraordinary.
 The ordinary courts are the Supreme Military Court, the military courts of 2nd instance and the military courts of 1st instance.
 The military ordinary courts would be composed of the military judges that usually serve in the criminal sections of the common Judicial courts.
 The extraordinary military courts are non-permanent courts created, near military forces or installations outside the national territory or national waters, only to judge specific processes, being dissolved as soon as these are decided.
 Each of these courts would be composed by members of the military with a higher rank than the defendants and by a person with a degree in Law (preferable a judge, if available).